Best Ways to Get Around Barcelona: The Ultimate Guide (2023)

 You can buy single tickets or multi-journey cards like the T-casual ticket.
 Alternatively, if you’re planning on using public transportation frequently during your stay, you can also opt for a Hola Barcelona Travel Card

-This card offers unlimited travel on all public transportation for 2, 3, 4, or 5 consecutive days, among other great benefits.
+This card offers unlimited travel on all public transportation for 2, 3, 4, or 5 consecutive days, among other great benefits – including free travel to and from the airport by metro.

 Find out more about the Hola Barcelona Travel Card here.